alexandrespmg/tec-energy/readme.md

 INSERT INTO public.operationallyavailablecapacitytw(id, loc, loc_zn, loc_name, loc_purp_desc, loc_qti, flow_ind, dc, opc, tsq, oac, it, auth_overrun_ind, nom_cap_exceed_ind, all_qty_avail, qty_reason)
 VALUES (?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?);
 ```

+## Observation

+All fields that have a value filled in quantity reason are being ignored and stored in `validatedData.invalid` at `Program.cs`.

 ## License